meadowdata/meadowrun/docs/tutorial/run_map.md

 The output will walk you through what Meadowrun's [run_map][meadowrun.run_map] is doing:

-Based on the options specified in [AllocCloudInstances][meadowrun.AllocCloudInstances], `run_map` launches the cheapest combination of EC2 instances/Azure VMs such that we can run 3 workers that each are allocated at least 4 CPU and 32GB of memory.
+Based on the options specified in [Resources][meadowrun.Resources] and [AllocCloudInstance][meadowrun.AllocCloudInstance], `run_map` launches the cheapest combination of EC2 instances/Azure VMs such that we can run 3 workers that each are allocated at least 4 CPU and 32GB of memory.
 (In this case, we already have one instance that can run a worker, so we'll use that in addition to launching another instance for the remaining 2 workers.)
 The instances will have <15% chance of being interrupted.
 You can set this to 0 to exclude spot instances and only use on-demand instances.
 The exact instance types chosen depends on current EC2/Azure VM prices.

 The workers will execute tasks until there are none left, eventually returning a list of
 results: